jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 To analyse the capabilities of @sgv, we implemented a query engine capable of parsing a pod's @sgv description and acting accordingly.
-The source code of the implementation can found
+The source code of the implementation and benchmark can be found
 #link("https://github.com/jitsedesmet/sgv-update-engine")[online].
 The query engine acts as a wrapper around the modular Comunica query engine @bib:comunica.
 We chose to implement a wrapper around Comunica for convenience because it allows us to quickly get results without the need of understanding, or changing Comunicas internal code.